Hazelfire/thesis/index.md

 [https://samnolan.me/thesis](https://samnolan.me/thesis/review.html)
 {{/latex}}

-The source code for this thesis is als
+The source code for this thesis, the widget, and all the code behind it are also available on GitHub at [https://github.com/Hazelfire/thesis](https://github.com/Hazelfire/thesis).

 The following {{itpCount}} ITPs were included in the review: {{citedItpNames}}.

 The results are split into three sections.
-In [@sec:math_libraries], results about the state and scope of mathematical libraries of ITPS are discussed.
+In [@sec:math_libraries], results about the state and scope of mathematical libraries of ITPs are discussed.
 In [@sec:counterexamples] results about the support of Counterexample generators are covered.
 Finally, in [@sec:math_notation] and results about mathematical notation support are covered.